 Hybrid guitars are electric guitars that aim to replicate the sound quality of acoustic guitars while also providing the typical electrical signal from a magnetic pickup.
 They bridge the gap between acoustic and electric guitars, similar to how electric pianos simulate the sound of acoustic or classical pianos.

 Based on Construction

-These guitars have a distinct arched shape on the top.
-They have the usual six strings, and a 14th freck neck joint and a distinct hollow body.
-There is a noticeable dip in the middle of the arches where it meets the top of the guitar.
-The base plank has to be a little thicker to ensure stability after the dip has been carved into it to incorporate the dip in the arch.
-As this carving requires skilled work, these guitars are generally costlier than flat top guitars.
+Archtop guitars feature a distinct arched shape on the top.
+They typically have six strings, a 14th fret neck joint, and a hollow body.
+The middle of the arches where they meet the top of the guitar has a noticeable dip.
+The base plank needs to be slightly thicker to maintain stability after carving the dip into it.
+Due to the skilled craftsmanship required for this carving process, archtop guitars are generally more expensive than flattop guitars.

 Based on Tonewood